jacqui/srccon-data/2014/transcripts/Session_15_Data_Processing_Pipeline.md

      Session Leaders:  Ted Han and Jacqui Maher.

      >> Shall we do this thing?
 Enthusiasm.
 All right.
 Cool.
 Data.

 We're talking about data.
 Data processing pipelines.
 I assume everyone here, I know a number of you here but not everyone here.
 Has everyone here had to process data?
 Raise your hands.

 Okay.
 Everyone in this room has had to process data.
 Good.
-That means we can do the whole show and tell portion of this.
-There are at the moment, two, four, six, eight, ten, we have 60 minutes.
+That means we can do the whole show-and-tell portion of this.
+There are at the moment, two, four, six, eight, ten people, and we have 60 minutes.
 Everybody gets six minutes then at the moment.

 I'll try to be quick.
 So ultimately this is the question that I was interested in talking about.
 Obviously I know my portion of the world.
 I know how to process documents in a variety of way.
 I know ruby and some of the pipeline choices there as well as getting up to